-Goalie helmets are vital protective gear designed specifically for goaltenders in sports like ice hockey and lacrosse.
-Due to their unique role, goalies face fast-moving balls or pucks, as well as physical impacts from other players and the environment, making specialized helmets crucial for safety.
+Goalie helmets are essential protective gear for goaltenders in sports such as ice hockey and lacrosse.
+Due to their unique role, goalies face fast-moving balls or pucks and physical impacts from other players and the environment, making specialized helmets crucial for safety.
 Unlike standard helmets, goalie helmets incorporate additional features such as full-face cages, enhanced padding, and sturdy shells to absorb high-velocity impacts.

 Protecting the head, face, and jaw, these helmets play a pivotal role in preventing serious injuries like concussions, facial fractures, and dental damage.
 Furthermore, the design balances protection with visibility and breathability, enabling goalies to maintain peak performance without compromising safety.